OWASP/owasp-mastg/weaknesses/MASVS-CRYPTO/MASWE-0020.md

 ## Mitigations

-- Always use modern, well-established cryptographic libraries and APIs that follow best practices for entropy generation and key management.
+- Always use modern, well-established cryptographic libraries in mobile apps that follow best practices and offer cryptographic algorithms that are aligned with the recommendations by NIST.
 - It is recommended to use secure modes of Operation like CBC (Cipher Block Chaining).